Ditch Digging and Teambuilding

 His theory involved achieving fitness in conjunction with another goal.
 “Why make it a separate activity?” he would say.
-His prescribed workout included cutting the grass, shoveling snow, splitting firewood, and my personal favorite…digging a ditch.
+His prescribed workout included cutting the grass, shoveling snow, and splitting firewood.
+His best advice was ditch digging.
+I did quibble with that suggestion, as I argued the opportunities were limited.

 He had a point.
 Physical fitness did not have to take extra time and money.
 Opportunities to achieve it were readily available in everyday life.

 Team fitness can be achieved in the same manner.
-Companies regularly request teambuilding.
-They usually want to do an all-day, off-site session engaged in experiential learning activities.
-In other words, they want to take the group to the “teambuilding health club.”
+Companies regularly request team building.
+They usually want to do an all-day, off-site session in which participants engage in experiential learning activities.
+In other words, they want to take the group to the “team building health club.”

-While a day out of the office doing some teambuilding might be an effective solution, it often is not an efficient solution.
-There are better ways of achieving the goal, if you have identified it.
+While a day of team building might be an effective solution, it often is not an efficient one.
+There are better ways of achieving the goal.

-Ask yourself, “what should this team be able to do that it isn’t able to do now?”
-When you arrive at the first answer, ask yourself “why do I want them to be able to do that.”
-Keep pushing yourself along this line of questioning until you get to a problem that really matters.
+Ask yourself, “What should this team be able to do that it isn’t able to do now?”
+When you arrive at the first answer, ask yourself “Why do I want them to be able to do that.”
+Keep pushing yourself along this line of questioning until you get to a problem that matters.

 “So that people get along better” comes the usual response.